-OXPHOS-state (Fig. 4):
+OXPHOS-state (Fig. 5):

-The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence exogenous of uncoupler, which provides an estimate of the maximal respiratory capacity in the
+The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, absence of exogenous and uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ETpathway Respiratory state. capacities kineticallyat saturating substrate concentrations provide reference upper or limits performance, aiming at the generation of data sets for comparative purposes.
+Physiological activities and effects of substrate kinetics can be evaluated relative to OXPHOS capacities.

-Fig. 4.
-OXPHOS-state: Phosphorylation, $J{P}$ , is stimulated by kinetically-saturating [ADP] and inorganic phosphate, [Pi], and is supported by a high protonmotive force, $F{H+\uparrow}$ .
-O2 flux, $J{O2,P}$ , is well-coupled at a P\/O2 ratio of $J{P,P}/J{O2,P}$ (See also Fig. 2).
+Fig. 5.
+OXPHOS-state: Phosphorylation, J{P} , is stimulated by kinetically-saturating [ADP] and inorganic phosphate, [P_i], and is supported by a high protonmotive force, $F{H^+,pos}$.
+O2 flux, $J{O_2,P}$, is well-coupled at a P"/O2 ratio of J{P} , $J{O_2,P}$.
+See also Fig. 2.